Sample timetable for English Plus Film (12-week course)

 - Use of Computer Learning Centre and film production equipment

-- Access to ClassMate online learning
+- Access to ClassMate, the Kings online learning platform

 - Two free social activities per week

-- End-of-course certificate
+- End-of-course certificate (90% or higher attendance required)

 The 12-week course also includes: